farlee2121/DevEssentialsBlog/_posts/2020-08-07-Structs-vs-Enums.md

 *Deep breath*.
 Ok, next rant.

 The next issue was that this Enum-like use of literals was not consistent.
 Different parts of the program had different representations of the same concepts.
-For example, club type might be represented in one place as `I, Wdg, D, F, Wd, H`, and `Iron, Wedge, Driver, Fairway, Wood, Hybrid`.
+For example, club type might be represented as `I, Wdg, D, F, Wd, H` in one place and as `Iron, Wedge, Driver, Fairway, Wood, Hybrid` in another.
 I counted at least four different representative sets for club type, completely undocumented.
 Conversion was done hodge podge for specific values that a section of code needed.

 There were also types like club material or manufacturer.
 Sometimes we would make decisions based on known club materials or manufacturer, but the list of potential values changes over time.